7RU7H/Archive/Software/Operating-Systems/Windows/Windows-Commands/Windows-Networking-Commands.md

 	sharename=drive:path

 net use # to connect to remote shared resources

 netstat
-	-a		display listen ports
+	-a # display listen ports
-	-p		display by protocol
+	-p # display by protocol
-	-n		show address numerically
+	-n # show address numerically
-	-o		Process PID
+	-o # Process PID

-nslookup # either fin  teh IP of a domain name or the domain name of an IP(revsere lookup)
+nslookup # either the IP of a domain name or the domain name of an IP(revsere lookup)

 pathping
 # Similar to tracert, once hop is confirmed a hop it will send multiple messages and provide statistics
 # More reliable than tracert to provide latency  information
-	-g host-list     Loose source route along host-list.
+	-g $host-list # Loose source route along host-list.
-    	-h maximum_hops  Maximum number of hops to search for target.
+    	-h $maximum_hops # Maximum number of hops to search for target.
-	-i address       Use the specified source address.
+	-i $address # Use the specified source address.
-    	-n               Do not resolve addresses to hostnames.
+    	-n # Do not resolve addresses to hostnames.
-    	-p period        Wait period milliseconds between pings.
+    	-p $period # Wait period milliseconds between pings.
-	-q num_queries   Number of queries per hop.
+	-q $num_queries # Number of queries per hop.
-   	-w timeout       Wait timeout milliseconds for each reply.
+   	-w timeout # Wait timeout milliseconds for each reply.
-    	-4               Force using IPv4.
+    	-4 # Force using IPv4.
-    	-6               Force using IPv6.
+    	-6 # Force using IPv6.

-ping $IP		ping
+ping $IP # ping
-	-a		resolve address
+	-a # resolve address
-	-n 		change default packet count
+	-n # change default packet count

-route
-	print 		display active routes
+route print		# display active routes

 # tasklist /svc
 sc start	# start a service